charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### WEB PROGRAMMING

 clprolf framework can be useful too in web programming.
-Servlet could be annotated like @Simu_real_world_obj(Role.HUMAN_EXPERT), of an expert in serving, which work is to call the right (business) expert(for example, a weather forecast expert).
+Servlet could be annotated like @Simu_real_obj(Role.HUMAN_EXPERT), of an expert in serving, which work is to call the right (business) expert(for example, a weather forecast expert).
 The hidden servlet generated for a .jsp page for the view, could be interpreted as a simu_comp_as_worker associated with the business expert, for display and user inputs.

 ### COMPATIBLE WITH EXISTING CONCEPTS